 What other columns and rows could be added to the chart?
-Give some time to discuss with your elbow partner.
+Give some time to discuss with an elbow partner

-2. Brainstorm with the class the types of things one could audit in a grocery store (number of brands of food, number of lights on, number of services available to people with special needs, etc. - anything you might want to check).
+2. Brainstorm with the class the types of things one could audit in a grocery store (number of brands of food, number of lights on, number of services available to people with special needs, etc. - anything you might want to check ).

 - 3. What would a really super supermarket be like?
-Let's use a triple bottom line approach If the supermarket were super at taking care of the environment, what would its practices be??
-If the supermarket were super at working with people (from cashiers to farmers), what would its practices be??
-If the supermarket were super at getting good and fair prices, what would its practices be?? - 4.
+Let's use a triple bottom line approach If the supermarket were super at taking care of the environment, what would its practices be?
+If the supermarket were super at working with people (from cashiers to farmers), what would its practices be?
+If the supermarket were super at getting good and fair prices, what would its practices be? - 4.
 To identify grocery stores, ask students what grocery stores their parents go to and what grocery stores are closest to them.
 Which ones would be easiest to go to?

-Determine the top 2 best choices.
+Determine the top two best choices.
 Plan a class trip and recruit adult volunteers. - 5.
 What sections are there in our local grocery store?
 Which ones will you include in your audit? - 6.
-In groups, have students draft an audit template. - 7.
+In groups, have students draft an audit template.
+If you wish to offer some students an example of an Audit sheet you can see below or get a copy here. - 7.
 As a class, share all of the audit templates.
 Provide groups with an opportunity to revise their audit templates based on ideas learned from the other students (we have also provided a sample audit sheet for your use). - 8.
 If possible, visit the grocery store as a class or assign a visit and an audit as a homework assignment.
 You may wish to split up areas of responsibility among the students so that the individual smaller audits can be combined to create a larger, more thorough audit.
 You may want the students to get the store manager's contact information, including email address. - 9.
 Un-pack the audit with the following questions: Where is the food in your local store from?
 Which countries provide the most food?
 The least?
 Which practices were helpful to the local natural environment?
 To the natural environment farther away?
 To people nearby?
 To people far away?
 Which practices were potentially harmful to plants? people? etc. How can this supermarket be even more super?